AcademySoftwareFoundation/openexr/docs/ReadingAndWritingImageFiles.rst

 The OpenEXR library supports multithreaded file input and output where the library creates its own worker threads that are independent of the application program's threads.
 When an application thread calls ``readPixels()``, ``readTiles()``, ``writePixels()`` or ``writeTiles()`` to read or write multiple scan lines or tiles at once, the library's worker threads process the tiles or scanlines in parallel.

 During startup, the application program must enable multithreading by calling function ``setGlobalThreadCount()``.
 This tells the OpenEXR library how many worker threads it should create.
 (As a special case, setting the number of worker threads to zero reverts to single-threaded operation; reading and writing image files happens entirely in the application thread that calls the OpenEXR library.)

 The application program should read or write as many scan lines or tiles as possible in each call to ``readPixels()``, ``readTiles()``, ``writePixels()`` or ``writeTiles()``.
 This allows the library to break up the work into chunks that can be processed in parallel.
 Ideally the application reads or writes the entire image using a single read or write call.
 If the application reads or writes the image one scan line or tile at a time, the library reverts to single-threaded file I/O.

-The following function writes an RGBA file using four concurrent worker threads:g
+The following function writes an RGBA file using four concurrent worker threads:

 .. literalinclude:: src/writeRgbaMT.cpp
    :language: c++
    :linenos:

-Except for the call to ``setGlobalThreadCount()``, function ``writeRgbaMT()`` is identical to function ``writeRgba1()`` in _`Writing an RGBA Image File`, but on a computer with multiple processors ``writeRgbaMT()`` writes files significantly faster than ``writeRgba1()``.
+Except for the call to ``setGlobalThreadCount()``, function ``writeRgbaMT()`` is identical to function ``writeRgba1()`` in `Writing an RGBA Image File`_, but on a computer with multiple processors ``writeRgbaMT()`` writes files significantly faster than ``writeRgba1()``.